 Each year, the public sector loses billions of pounds to fraud and corruption.
 Despite stretched resources and a constantly shifting landscape, counter fraud practitioners have proven incredibly resourceful and creative in their approach.

 The annual Government Counter Fraud Awards celebrate the exceptional work being done to protect public funds in the UK – just take a look at the 2016 and 2017 winners.

-There are seven Award categories designed to showcase a broad range of counter fraud and anti-corruption cases, initiatives and projects.
+There are eight Award categories designed to showcase a broad range of counter fraud and anti-corruption cases, initiatives and projects.

 The Awards are completely free to enter, we just ask that you carefully read the Q&As and terms and conditions below.

 If you’re interested in sponsoring the Awards, they are a great way to raise the profile of your brand and to network with leading figures from across the public sector counter fraud arena.

 Launched in 2016, the Awards are hosted by the CIPFA Counter Fraud Centre, the National Crime Agency (NCA), Cabinet Office and City of London Police and build on the success and prestige of the Fighting Fraud Awards.

 “Don’t be afraid to have a go.
 Make sure you invest time and effort to prepare your entry so that it reads well, responds to the criteria and importantly includes supporting materials.”
 Fraser Paterson, manager of the Fraud Prevention team at NHS Scotland Counter Fraud Services (CFS), winners of the 2016 Excellence in Fraud Prevention Award